MarcoSantibanez/Retrieved-Specific-Pieces-of-Information-From-the-Database-That-Can-Filtered-for-Multiple-Conditions/README.md

 # Retrieved-Specific-Pieces-of-Information-From-the-Database-With-Filters-for-Multiple-Conditions.

+Tools used Linux CLI(command line interface) with SQL queries.

 My organization was working to make their system more secure.
 It was my job to ensure the system was safe, investigate all potential security issues, and update employee computers as needed.